baneetsingh02/Vaccine-registration-system/README.md

 # Vaccine-registration-system
-registers and appoints a vaccine slot to user.
+Registers and appoints a vaccine slot to user.